How to start a car with a flooded engine

 Can you fix a flooded car engine?

-The best way to prevent your engine from flooding is to allow your car to warm up properly when you’re starting it in the cold.
-It should take a few minutes at most; just wait until the idle speed drops and the sound of the engine changes.
+The best way to prevent your engine from flooding is to allow your car to warm up properly when starting in the cold before you switch it off again.
+It should take a few minutes at most; wait until the idle speed drops and the sound of the engine changes.

 Can you flood a diesel engine?

-Diesel engines can’t be flooded because they are built differently.
+No, diesel engines can’t be flooded because they are built differently.
+Learn more in this guide.

-If your car still won't start after following the advice in this guide, there could be a more serious problem with the engine, so it's best to take your car to a garage to have it looked at by a professional.
+If your car still won't start after following the advice in this guide, there could be a more serious problem with the engine, so it's best to take your car to a garage for professional diagnostics.